 However, as our data model changed, pieces of the trading system also had to change to account for the new structure.
 While most of this transition was smooth, there were a few cases where legacy code slowed our progress.

-To be sure, we don’t take changing our system lightly.
-While we want to iterate rapidly, we never compromise the security of our customers nor the correctness of our code.
+To be sure, we don't take changing our system lightly.
+While we want to iterate rapidly, we strive to never compromise the security of our customers nor the correctness of our code.
 For this reason, we have a robust testing infrastructure and only peer-reviewed, thoroughly-tested code gets pushed through to production.

 What is legacy code?

 While there are plenty of metaphors and ways to define legacy code, it has this common feature: It’s always tricky to work with it.
 The biggest problem is that sometimes you're not always sure the original purpose of older code.
 Either the code is poorly designed, the code has no tests around it to specify its behavior, or both.